How Software Engineers Use AI Automation and Checklists to Work 2x Faster

 Checklists are not just for pilots and surgeons; they are powerful tools for software engineers.
 Our brains are susceptible to errors, especially under pressure.
 Even senior engineers make a significant percentage of errors under deadline pressure, as highlighted in a NASA study.
 Checklists reduce cognitive load by offloading mental burden.
 This allows engineers to focus on higher-level tasks rather than getting bogged down in routine details.

 I began using checklists when I realized that manual processes were my main bottleneck.
-After receiving the same comment in my CRs spread over the entire year, I knew I had to always review these comments myself.
+After receiving the same code review comment repeatedly throughout the year, I knew I had to always review these comments myself.
 I now rely on checklists to guide my review process, and every step is recorded.
 This method makes it possible to spot errors before they cost valuable time.

 I created checklists for repetitive tasks.
 I noted, "Create checklists for repetitive processes.
 Checklists ensure quality."
 My team and I started using a checklist to manage our out-of-office (OOTO) handovers.
 I even defined a checklist of things to do before going OOTO and returning from OOTO.
 The result was a consistent method that saved time and reduced mistakes when someone was absent.

 By writing down the necessary steps, I removed the burden of remembering every detail.
-This freed my mind for solving real problems.
+This freed my mind to solve real problems.
 This reduces variability and improves overall code quality.
 Coding style guides and code review checklists are prime examples of how standardization through checklists can elevate team performance.